-In hindu household Aarti is performed during the morning and evening, it is ritual of lightnng the flame to dispel darkness, incense is burnt gives out fragrance along with it a bell is rung, hands are clapped while singing the Aarti.
+In Hindu household Aarti is performed during the morning and evening, it is ritual of lighting the flame to dispel darkness, incense is burnt gives out fragrance along with it a bell is rung, hands are clapped while singing the Aarti.

-The ‘Aarti’ reminds us of the greatness of the Lord, because the flame that we rotate is symbolic of the Cosmos (Sun, Moon, Stars) revolving around the Almighty paying obeisance to Him.
-The ritual of Aarti is from ancient vedic fire ritual, where lamp is lit to lighten up the darkness.
+The ‘Aarti’ reminds us of the greatness of the Lord because the flame that we rotate is symbolic of the Cosmos (Sun, Moon, Stars) revolving around the Almighty paying obeisance to Him.
+The ritual of Aarti is from ancient Vedic fire ritual, where a lamp is lit to lighten up the darkness.

 The Aarti plate